Are Varicose Veins Dangerous?

 One thing we all know about varicose veins is that they don’t look pretty.

 Those blue and purple bulging veins are not exactly the latest trend in fashion.
 But guess what?
-There is so much more than meets the eye when it comes to your varicose veins.
+There is so much more that meets the eye when it comes to your varicose veins.

 To help answer the common question, “Are varicose veins dangerous”, let’s take a look at some of the hidden dangers of varicose veins that you should be aware of and what exactly happens if varicose veins are left untreated